 The US Senate is not just the only organization in the US federal government that expressly favors to minority groups, it is one of the only minority-biased legislatures in the world.
 In the US Senate, the power given to minorities is so extreme that even individual rank-and-file members have weapons not just to take on the rest of the chamber, but to tackle abuses anywhere on Earth including race-based policing, federal injustice, funding for public schools, etc. This extreme power given to minority members is not found in the House and certainly doesn’t apply to the executive branch or the Supreme Court.

-The trouble is, because of the way Senators are chosen, the US Senate is almost entirely devoid of minorities.
+This is because of the way Senators are chosen, the US Senate is almost entirely devoid of minorities.
 And due to a concession made by the non-slave states during the writing of the Constitution (known as the Great Compromise), the US Senate has remained one of the whitest organizations inside or outside of government.
-Indeed, at 90% white, the US Senate ranks up there with vetenarians and sheet metal workers as one of the most racially divisive jobs in the US.
-This means that Senators like Elizabeth Warren and Bernie Sanders have accepted a post that is biased by a powerful form of affirmative action – that benefits whites.
-Yet neither of these Senators has mentioned the issue.
+Indeed, at 90% white, the US Senate ranks up there with vetenarians and sheet metal workers as one of the most racially elitist jobs in the US.
+This means that Senators like Elizabeth Warren and Bernie Sanders have accepted a post that is biased by a powerful form of affirmative action – that overwhelmingly benefits whites.
+Yet neither of these ultra-liberal Senators has ever discussed the issue.

 This August, 2015 CRI video covers the problem and solution to the dramatic misrepresentation in the US Senate.